flutter/website/src/docs/development/platform-integration/web.md

 No, but you can use hot restart.

-### Can I use Flutter plugins?

-Yes, several plugins have web support.
-Find an updated list of plugins on [pub.dev][] using the web filter.
-You can also add web support to existing plugins or [write your own plugins][] for the web.

-### How do I file an issue about web support?

-You can [file an issue][] on the main Flutter repo.
-Make sure that "web" is included in the title.

-### Which web browser does Flutter support?
-Today Flutter web apps can run on the following browsers:

-Chrome (mobile & desktop)
-Safari (mobile & desktop)
-Edge (mobile & desktop)
-Firefox (desktop)

-During development, Chrome is the default browser for running your app.
-In order to test your web app on other browsers use the `Web server` device option to get a URL serving the app.
-Learn more on how to [run your web apps in any supported browser][]

 ### How do I refresh the app running in the browser?

 You can either use the browser's refresh button, or you can enter "R" in the console where
 "flutter run -d chrome" is running.

+### Which web browsers are supported by Flutter?

+Flutter web apps can run on the following browsers:

+* Chrome (mobile & desktop)
+* Safari (mobile & desktop)
+* Edge (mobile & desktop)
+* Firefox (desktop)

+During development, Chrome (on macOS, Windows, and Linux) and Edge (on Windows) are supported as the default browsers for debugging your app.
+In order to test your web app on other browsers use the `Web server` device option to get a URL serving the app.
+Learn more on how to [run your web apps in any supported browser][]

 ### Can I build, run, and deploy web apps in any of the IDEs?

-You can select **Chrome** as the target device in Android Studio/IntelliJ and VS Code if you are using the latest beta channel of Flutter and have enabled web support.
+You can select a browser as the target device, such as **Chrome**, in Android Studio/IntelliJ and VS Code if you are using the latest beta channel of Flutter and have enabled web support.
 To enable support, run the following in the terminal: